-In 2021, British Prime Minister Boris Johnson triggered outrage when, in the midst of a climate conference, he commandeered a private jet to fly the short return trip from Glasgow to London.
+In 2021, then-British Prime Minister Boris Johnson triggered outrage when, in the midst of a climate conference, he commandeered a private jet to fly the short return trip from Glasgow to London.

 So, does this make it okay?
 Are carbon offsets the answer?
 Or are they just a way for travel companies and airlines (and politicians) to lure us into guilt-free travel?